 Language Arts Placement Test

 Children ages 14+ who don’t need remedial help with reading can start with the High School 1 course.
-Children who are 14 years old or older with average learning abilities do not need to do an assessment and can start with a high school course.
+Children who are 14 years old or older with average learning abilities do not need to do a placement test and can start with a high school course.

 Math Placement Test